mcarvin8/ava-sf-devops/README.md

     - `$CI_JOB_STAGE` must be "validate", "destroy", or "deploy" to have slack post the right message.
     - `$CI_JOB_STATUS` must be "success" for successful pipelines and some other value for failed pipelines.
     - `GITLAB_USER_NAME`, `CI_JOB_URL`, `CI_PROJECT_URL`, `CI_COMMIT_SHA` should be adjusted for the platform to have the correct details.
+- `scripts/bash/create_package.sh`
+    - `$COMMIT_MSG` should be the commit message containing the backup package.xml contents in list format
+    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed